DokimiCU/Exile/README.md

 -surface ruins

 --TECH
--more graffiti in more colors (white: two more spirals.)
+-more graffiti in more colors
 -extinguish fire to partially burnt fire (so can turn-off/on) -inventory on canoe
 -clothing (with effect on temp tolerance)